Seaview Downs

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Analysis shows eight active public transport stops operating in Seaview Downs.
-These stops are served by a mix of buses along eight different routes, collectively offering 580 weekly passenger trips.
-Transport accessibility is rated good, with residents typically located 238 meters from the nearest stop.
+Public transport analysis shows eight active transport stops operating within Seaview Downs.
+These stops are served by eight individual bus routes, collectively providing 580 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 238 meters from the nearest stop.
+Most residents commute outward daily.
+Car remains the dominant mode of transport at 90%, with train use at 5%.
+Vehicle ownership averages 1.7 per dwelling, above the regional average.

 Frequently Asked Questions - Transport